azwhikaru/Action-TWRP-Builder/README.md

 ## Release Notes
 ```
+= 2022/02/03
+- Due to the hardware resource limitation of GitHub action, this version cannot be compiled based on AOSP and other source codes of Android 11 and above.
+If necessary, please use local compilation

 = 2021/10/29:
--Refactored version 2.0
+- Refactored version 2.0
--Completely reconstruct the use logic to reduce the difficulty of use
+- Completely reconstruct the use logic to reduce the difficulty of use
--Optimize the parameter transfer part, now you can run multiple Workers at the same time
+- Optimize the parameter transfer part, now you can run multiple Workers at the same time
--TWRP compilation test passed
+- TWRP compilation test passed
--OFRP compilation test passed
+- OFRP compilation test passed
--SHRP compile test passed
+- SHRP compile test passed
 ```

 -----